Zaxier/dbsql_lab_instructions/README.md

 - `part`: Contains information about parts, including their name, brand, size, and supplier ID.
 - `nation`: Contains information about countries, including the country name, region, and population.

+To find out more about the TPC-H benchmark, visit the official website: http://www.tpc.org/tpch/ and checkout this pdf https://www.tpc.org/TPC_Documents_Current_Versions/pdf/TPC-H_v3.0.1.pdf

 ## Lab Instructions

 ### Exercise 0: Understand the datasets